Joaquin Roy, International Studies

 Graduate: INS 656 and/or INS 605

-The basic 3-credit option can be supplemented by a second 3-credits by developing a research project and the drafting of an extended paper, to become a candidate for publication in the prestigious series of the EU Center.
+The basic 3-credit option can be supplemented with an additional 3 credits by developing a research project and the drafting of an extended paper, to become a candidate for publication in the prestigious series of the EU Center.

 The instructor is Joaquín Roy, Professor of International Studies, Jean Monnet Chair and Director of the European Union Center of the University of Miami.
 A Barcelona native, a graduate of the University of Barcelona Law School, holds degrees from Georgetown University (MA and Ph.D.).

-The program fee covers the cost of housing in Barcelona.
+The additional $1,935 program fee covers the cost of housing in Barcelona.

 Applications are accepted on a rolling basis until March 1.
 Please apply early as space is limited.